-The boat complies with the safety standards classified by the Russian Maritime Register of Shipping, including operating in waters with a wave height of 6m and exceedance of 3%, at a distance of 50mi from refuge in open seas, and of 100mi in closed seas.
+The boat complies with the safety standards classified by the Russian Maritime Register of Shipping, including operating in waters with a wave height of 6m and exceedance of 3%, at a distance of 50 miles from refuge in open seas, and of 100 miles in closed seas.

-Navigation and communications systems aboard Project 19920 boat
+Navigation and communications systems on board Project 19920 boat

 The Project 19920 large inshore survey boat is equipped with navigational equipment to ensure safe hydrographic surveys of the waters.
 The systems include a navigational radar, NAVSTAR / GLONASS global satellite navigational system, computer-based integrated navigational mapping system, magnetic compass, lag, NAVTEX receiver, and an echo sounder.

 Communications systems aboard the watercraft include Inmarsat-C two-way packet data service system, transponder, VHF and HF/MF radio systems, portable VHF radio telephones and a satellite EPIRB with radar transponder.

 The Project 19920 boat is installed with a range of hydrographic survey equipment to provide accurate data for nautical charting activities.
 It features surveying profilograph, automated mareograph, sounding depth finder, roll parameter measurement system, self-contained returnable hydrological probe, and sound-in-water velocity meter.

 It is also equipped with a multi-beam echo sounder with data acquisition/processing equipment to map the bottom water for efficient underwater navigation purposes.